-Identification of welding consumables Identification of high strength steel grades by strength level
+Identification Identification of high strength steel grades by strength level

-grades by strength level (A/F)420 (A/F)460 (A/F)500 (A/F)550 (A/F)620 (A/F)690
+of welding consumables grades by strength level (A/F)420 (A/F)460 (A/F)500 (A/F)550 (A/F)620 (A/F)690

 (3Y/5Y)42 +

 (3Y/5Y)46 + +

+(3Y/5Y)50 + +

+(3Y/5Y)55 + + +

+(3Y/5Y)62 + +

+(3Y/5Y)69 - + - -

+For welding consumables, the application for approval of which is dated on 1 July 2019 or after this date.

+Identification Identification of high strength steel grades by strength level

+of welding consumables grades by strength level (A/F)420 (A/F)460 (A/F)500 (A/F)550 (A/F)620 (A/F)690 (A/E)890 (A/E)960

+(3Y/5Y)42 + -

+(3Y/5Y)46 + +

 (3Y/5Y)50 + + + -

-(3Y/5Y)55 - + +
+(3Y/5Y)55 + +

-(3Y/5Y)62 - - - + + -
+(3Y/5Y)62 - + + -

-(3Y/5Y)69 + +
+(3Y/5Y)69 - + + -

+(3Y/4Y)89 - + -

+(3Y/4Y)96 + +

+.1 the scope of application of the particular welding consumable grade may be limited, based on the test results, to one base metal grade and not be extended to the high strength steel lowest grades according to Table 2.2.5-2;

-- .2 when joining high strength hull structural steel to the same and also joining high strength steel to higher or normal strength hull structural steel, controlled diffusible hydrogen type welding consumables, having the classification indices H5 or H10, according to Table 4.2.3.4, shall be used; - .3 the use of a single-run and two-run welding procedure for high strength steel welded joints is not recommended.
-It may be approved by the Register only when based on additional tests according to the special program agreed with the Register; - .4 the use of an electroslag and electrogas welding for high strength steel welded joints is not recommended.
-It may be approved by the Register only when based on additional tests according to the special program agreed with the Register; - .5 the use of a multi-arc and one-side welding on backs of different types for high strength steel welded joints is not recommended.
-It may be approved by the Register only when based on additional tests according to the special program agreed with the Register; - .6 rutile and oxide-coated electrodes shall not be used for high strength steel structures welding; - .7 the use of all grades welding consumables, tested according to requirements in 4.6, for high strength steel welding is permitted only for base metal joints up to 70 mm thick.
-The use of welding consumables for welding of steel over 70 mm thick is subject to special consideration by the Register and demands additional tests according to the special program agreed with the Register.
+.2 when joining high strength hull structural steel to the same and also joining high strength steel to higher or normal strength hull structural steel, controlled diffusible hydrogen type welding consumables, having the classification indices H5 or H10, according to Table 4.2.3.4, shall be used;

+.3 the use of a single-run and two-run welding procedure for high strength steel welded joints is not recommended.
+The Register's approval may be given only based on the additional tests according to the program approved by the Register;

+.4 the use of an electroslag and electrogas welding for high strength steel welded joints is not recommended.
+The Register's approval may be given only based on the additional tests according to the program approved by the Register;

+.5 the use of a multi-arc and one-side welding on backs of different types for high strength steel welded joints is not recommended.
+The Register's approval may be given only based on the additional tests according to the program approved by the Register;

+.6 rutile and oxide-coated electrodes shall not be used for high strength steel structures welding;

+.7 the use of all grades welding consumables, tested according to requirements in 4.6, for high strength steel welding is permitted only for base metal joints up to 70 mm thick.
+The use of welding consumables for welding of steel over 70 mm thick may be allowed only based on the additional tests according to the program approved by the Register;

+.8 for welding consumables, the application for approval of which is dated on 1 July 2019 or after this date, where the design requirements permit undermatching weld joint, then welding consumables of the lowest grade acceptable in accordance with the requirements of Table 2.2.5-2 for welding of high strength steel may be used.
+The said conditions shall be agreed with the Register and indicated during the issue of Welding Procedure Approval Test Certificate.